GeoKnow/LinkedGeoData/README.md

 Again, note that Sparqlify is still in development and the supported features are a bit limited right now - still, basic graph patterns and equal-constraints should be working fine.

+### Postgresql Database Tuning
+It is recommended to tune the database according to [http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server](these recommendations).
+Here is a brief summary:
+Edit `/etc/postgresql/9.1/main/postgresql.conf` and set the following properties:

+    shared_buffers       = 2GB #recommended values between 25% - 40% of available RAM, setting assumes 8GB RAM
+    effective_cache_size = 4GB #recommended values between 50% - 75% of available RAM, setting assumes 8GB RAM
+    checkpoint_segments  = 256
+    checkpoint_completion_target = 0.9
+    autovacuum = off # This can be re-enabled once loading has completed

+    work_mem             = 256MB (This memory is used for sorting, so each user may use this amount of memory for his sorts; You may want to use a significantly lower value if there are many connections doing sorts) maintainance_work_mem = 256MB

+Furthermore, allow more shared memory, otherwise postgres won't start:
+Append the following line to `/etc/sysctl.conf`:

+    #Use more shared memory max
+    kernel.shmmax=4294967296

+    # Note: The amount (specified in bytes) for kernel.shmmax must be greater than the shared_buffers settings obove
+    #4GB = 4294967296
+    #8GB = 8589934592

+Make the changes take effect:

+    sudo sysctl -p
+    sudo service postgresql restart

 ## License
 Will be clarified shortly.